llluuuiiisss/blog/README.md

 # blog

-Blog onde sao apresentados os posts presentes numa base de dados, para tal foi utilizado MongoDB, Mongoose, Node.JS, Express.js, HTML, Css e Bootstrap.
+Blog where the posts are saved in a database.
+Built with MongoDB, Mongoose, Node.JS, Express.js, HTML, Css e Bootstrap.